 Some home inspection services include termite inspection, but it isn't standard.

-If your home inspector sees signs of pests, it's best to hire a pest inspector who can check for a whole gamut of infestations.
+If your home inspector sees signs of pests, hiring a pest inspector who can check for a whole gamut of infestations is best.

 Asbestos and lead are only necessary if your home was built and/or renovated before 1980 at any point, so this excludes new construction or anything built after 1980.

-Mold is another important contaminant to test for, especially if there is a lot of moisture in the home or water damage.
+Mold is another significant contaminant to test for, especially if there is a lot of moisture in the home or water damage.

 If your home inspector notices damage or loose shingles, they'll probably make a recommendation.

 Likewise, this goes for chimneys and fireplaces as well.

 Your home inspector can look at your chimney from the outside and flash a light up the inside shaft to see if it's clear, but that's all they can do.

 You'll need a chimney specialist to do additional tests and inspections, especially for an older chimney or one used extensively.